 (1) Any member of the faculty, staff, administration, Office or Department may propose revisions to an existing Administrative-Departmental policy or may identify the need for a new policy that meets one or more of the following criteria:

-- Has a more narrow focus on a particular Office, Department or administrative issue at the College or has a more targeted applicability than the College-wide Policy addressed under Section IV.B of this Policy on Policies;
+- Has a more narrow focus on a particular Office, Department or administrative issue at the University or has a more targeted applicability than the University-wide Policy addressed under Section IV.B of this Policy on Policies;

-- Is consistent with the College’s Mission Statement, reduces institutional risk or if implemented would enhance organization effectiveness and efficiency; and
+- Is consistent with the University’s Mission Statement, reduces institutional risk or if implemented would enhance organization effectiveness and efficiency; and

-- Is consistent with local, State or Federal law requirements that apply to the College.
+- Is consistent with local, State or Federal law requirements that apply to the University.

 (2) Policy proposals under this Section related to administrative or single Departmental, non-campus wide matters shall be reviewed by the affected Department or Office and its leadership, and, following approval, shall be forwarded to the appropriate Vice President with jurisdiction over the Responsible Office; the Athletic Director; the Chief Information Officer, or other appropriate Senior Administrator for final approval, subject to final approval by the President or Board of Trustees, if required under the authoritis set forth in the Bylaws.